 The Avocado Oil Mayo Difference

 Unlike typical store-bought mayonnaise, Chosen Foods Avocado Oil Mayo is made with real, clean ingredients.
 Oils like soybean and canola are extremely detrimental to our health, yet they’re being slipped into products left and right.
-Avocado Oil, on the other hand, is chock full of heart healthy monounsaturated fats and antioxidants.
-It is the good kind of fat that we all need to function optimally.
+Avocado Oil, on the other hand, is high in monounsaturated fats, which are considered a good kind of fat that we all need to function optimally.

 Healthy Mayo Imposters